mozilla/pkipolicy/rootstore/policy.md

 MUST have a serial number greater than zero, containing at least 64 bits of output from a CSPRNG.

-CAs MUST NOT issue certificates, CRLs, or OCSP responses, that have:
+CA operators MUST NOT issue certificates, CRLs, or OCSP responses, that have:

 *   ASN.1 DER encoding errors;
 *   invalid public keys (e.g., RSA certificates with public exponent equal to 1); *or*
 *   missing or incorrect extensions (e.g., TLS certificates with no subjectAltName extension, delegated OCSP responders without the id-pkix-ocsp-nocheck extension, partial/scoped CRLs that lack a distributionPoint in a critical issuingDistributionPoint extension).

-CAs MUST NOT issue certificates that have:
+CA operators MUST NOT issue certificates that have:

 *   duplicate issuer names and serial numbers (except that a Certificate Transparency pre-certificate is allowed to match the corresponding